Overview of the PAS

 We encourage you to incorporate these steps for adding and removing patients into your daily workflow.
 We also recommend reviewing your panel list in PAS regularly, and no less than on a quarterly basis, to ensure it is up to date and to correct any possible errors along the way.
 A note that your PAS password will expire after 90 days from logging into the system, so a quarterly check-in will ensure that you do not need to update your password.

-You will be able to see panel lists you submitted within a few days of uploading your panel or providing updates you have made on the Panel Registry through the submission of $0 fee codes.
-Removals of patients from directly within the PAS are effective immediately.
+You will be able to see panel lists you submitted within a few days of uploading your panel or updates you have made on the Panel Registry through the submission of $0 fee codes.
+Removal of patients from directly within the PAS is effective immediately.

 Why is updating panel lists important?